 A waterproof tent is created for such usage.
 It will minimize the chance that you get wet during the sudden rain with its special design and material.
 In case you wish to buy a new waterproof tent, my previous article will be of assistance in suggesting a suitable one.

-+ Use a hydrophobic spray.
-This is a unique and cheap idea to turn your tent to a waterproof shield.
+- Use a hydrophobic spray.
+This is a unique and cheap idea to turn your tent into a waterproof shield.
 The hydrophobic spray over the tent will allow the raindrops to run down quickly.
 Remember to spray it again after a few times usage, as the prolonged sunlight might wear them off.